-- 3. Pre-clearance of Trades.
+- Pre-clearance of Trades and Enrollment in or changes to Stock Ownership Participation Program.
 The Company has determined that all Section 16 Individuals and Restricted Individuals must refrain from trading in the Company's securities, even during the trading window, without first complying with the Company's "pre-clearance" process.
 This policy also applies to members of the immediate family and households of such persons and to entities controlled by such persons.
-Each such person must contact the Company's Insider Trading Compliance Officer at least two (2) business days prior to commencing any trade in the Company's securities.
-The Insider Trading Compliance Officer will consult as necessary with senior management of the Company before clearing any proposed trade.
+Each such person must contact the Company's Insider Trading Compliance Officer at least two (2) business days prior to (i) commencing any trade in the Company's securities or (ii) in the case of eligible Restricted Individuals, enrolling in or changing the contribution amount to the Company's SOPP.
+The Insider Trading Compliance Officer will consult as necessary with senior management of the Company before clearing any proposed trade or SOPP enrollment.
 Each pre-clearance expires after three (3) trading days (including the day of approval), upon the imposition of a special blackout period by the Company or upon notification that the pre-clearance has been revoked.
-Section 16 Individuals and Restricted Individuals subject to this pre-clearance requirement remain ultimately responsible for their decisions to trade.
-Pre-clearance of a trade by the Insider Trading Compliance Officer does not constitute legal advice. - 4.
+Section 16 Individuals and Restricted Individuals subject to this pre-clearance requirement remain ultimately responsible for their decisions to trade or enroll.
+Pre-clearance of a trade or enrollment by the Insider Trading Compliance Officer does not constitute legal advice. - 4.
 Tipping.
 No Covered Person shall disclose ("tip") Inside Information to any other person (including family members) where such information may be used by such person to his or her profit by trading in the securities of the Company or securities issued by any Client to which such information relates, nor shall such Covered Person make recommendations or express opinions on the basis of Inside Information as to trading in the Company's securities or securities issued by any Client. - 5.
-Short Sales.
+Short sales.
 Short sales of the Company's stock may evidence an expectation on the part of the seller that the stock will decline in value and, therefore, have the potential to signal to the market that the seller lacks confidence in the Company's prospects.
 In addition, short sales may reduce a seller's incentive to seek to improve the Company's performance.
 Pursuant to this Policy, no Covered Person shall engage in a short sale of the Company's stock.
 Furthermore, Section 16(c) of the Exchange Act prohibits officers and directors from engaging in short sales.
 A short sale is a sale of securities not owned by the seller or, if owned, not delivered against such sale within 20 days thereafter (a "short against the box"). - 6.
 Publicly Traded Options.
 A transaction in options is, in effect, a bet on the short-term movement of the Company's stock and therefore creates the appearance that the Covered Person is trading based on Inside Information.
 Transactions in options also may focus the Covered Person's attention on short-term performance at the expense of the Company's long-term objectives.
 Accordingly, transactions by Covered Persons in puts, calls or other derivative securities relating to the Company, on an exchange or in any other organized market, are prohibited by this Policy.
 (Option positions arising from certain types of hedging transactions are governed by the section below captioned "Hedging Transactions.")